SoCXin/doc/docs/Miscellaneous/nordicnrf52/zephyr_debugging_unit_testing_inspect.rst

     .. image:: ../../_static/images/tutorials/nordicnrf52/zephyr-debugging-unit-testing-inspect-1.png

 #.
 Click on "New Project", select ``Nordic nRF52-DK`` as the development board,
-   :ref:`framework_zephyr` as the framework and a path to the project location (or use the default one):
+   :ref:`wch` as the framework and a path to the project location (or use the default one):

     .. image:: ../../_static/images/tutorials/nordicnrf52/zephyr-debugging-unit-testing-inspect-2.png